-The Twins Shared A Circulatory System But Not A Nervous System
+The Twins Shared A Circulatory System, But Not A Nervous System

 Scientists Effectively Tortured The Girls Under The Guise Of Experimentation

-The girls are also believed to have been electrocuted, had tubes inserted into their stomachs to measure gastric juices, and to have been deprived of sleep, particularly during their formative years from birth to around age 12.
+The girls are also believed to have been electrocuted, had tubes inserted into their stomachs to measure gastric juices, and to have been deprived of sleep, particularly during their formative years, from birth to around age 12.

 While the girls were living at the medical institute, the USSR Academy of Medical Sciences filmed many of their interactions with Masha and Dasha, from their infancy well into their early childhood years.
-The resulting film documents each of the twins being purposely probed with various stimulus tools to measure the reaction of the 'unharmed' sister.
-The film also shows them learning how to put on socks and use crutches for walking.
+The resulting film documents each of the twins being probed with various stimulus tools to measure the reaction of the 'unharmed' sister.
+The footage also shows them learning how to put on socks and use crutches for walking.

 They were also reportedly injected with radioactive iodine to see if the substance would make its way from one sister's bloodstream into the other's.
-In another experiment, one twin was fed while the other starved in an attempt to measure the gastric juices of both with tubes inserted into their stomachs.
+In another experiment, one twin was fed while the other starved, in an attempt to measure the gastric juices of both using tubes inserted into their stomachs.

 Masha Displayed Many Personality Traits Consistent With Psychopathy

 Masha became noticeably disobedient as soon as Soviet scientists began trying to measure the motor skills of the twins as toddlers.
 While Dasha would lift the leg she controlled in response to a nurse's request to put socks on her, Masha would ignore the caregiver and even throw the sock away aggressively.
-As a result, Dasha quickly learned how to put the socks on herself while Masha was unable - or unwilling - to concentrate on the task long enough to get it done.
+As a result, Dasha quickly learned how to put socks on herself while Masha was unable - or unwilling - to concentrate on the task long enough to get it done.